AryanBarsaiyan/TreasureHunt/README.md

 ## Deployment

 Our game is deployed on a cloud-hosted website, such as GitHub.io or Netlify, to ensure accessibility and ease of use for users.
-To deploy the game locally, users will need to install Node.js and MongoDB, clone the repository, and run the commands "npm install" and "npm start" to start the server and access the game website at http://localhost:3000/.
+To deploy the game locally, users will need to install Node.js and MongoDB, clone the repository, and run the commands "npm install" and "npm start" to start the server and access the game website at https://treasurehunt-npui.onrender.com/.

 ## Credits

-Our Soft Skills Puzzle was designed and created by [Your Name] as a project for [Your Institution/Company].
+Our Soft Skills Puzzle was designed and created by Aryan Barsaiyan as a project for eLitmus.
 All clues and puzzles are original and not copied from the internet.

 Thank you for checking out our project!